Quantum Computation: Effects on Data Security and Analytics

 Quantum Supremacy

-Quantum supremacy, a term coined by Google in 2019, refers to the point at which a quantum computer can perform tasks that are practically impossible for classical computers to emulate.
-Google’s quantum computer, Sycamore, reportedly achieved this milestone by solving a problem in 200 seconds that would take the world’s most powerful supercomputer thousands of years to solve.
+Quantum supremacy, a phrase popularized by Google in 2019, describes when a quantum device accomplishes tasks that classical computers practically cannot replicate.
+Google’s Sycamore processor reportedly reached this milestone by completing a calculation in 200 seconds that would take the fastest classical supercomputer thousands of years.

 Implications for Cryptography

-One of the most significant implications of quantum computing is its impact on cryptography.
-Many of the encryption methods that secure our digital world today will become vulnerable to quantum attacks.
-For example, RSA and ECC encryption rely on the difficulty of factoring large numbers, a problem that quantum computers can solve exponentially faster.
+One of the clearest consequences of quantum computing is its effect on cryptography.
+Many current encryption schemes will be exposed to quantum threats.
+For instance, RSA and ECC depend on the hardness of factoring large numbers—a challenge quantum machines can tackle exponentially more quickly.

 Post-Quantum Cryptography